ide8/tacotron2/README.md

 ## Done:

 - [x] took all the best code parts from all of the 5 sources above
-- [x] cleaned the code and fixed some of the mistakes
+- [x] clean the code and fixed some of the mistakes
-- [x] changed code structure
+- [x] change code structure
-- [x] added multi-speaker and emotion embendings
+- [x] add multi-speaker and emotion embendings
-- [x] added preprocessing
+- [x] add preprocessing
-- [x] moved all the configs from command line args into experiment config file under `configs/experiments` folder
+- [x] move all the configs from command line args into experiment config file under `configs/experiments` folder
-- [x] added restoring / checkpointing mechanism
+- [x] add restoring / checkpointing mechanism
-- [x] added tensorboard
+- [x] add tensorboard
+- [x] make decoder work with n > 1 frames per step
+- [x] make training work at FP16

 ## TODO:

-- [ ] make decoder work with n > 1 frames per step
-- [ ] make training work at FP16
+- [ ] Add multi-spot instance training for AWS

 ## Getting Started